karmabir/Face-eye-detection-from-web-cam/README.md

 # Face-eye-detection-from-web-cam
-This project can detect the face and eye of the user from we camera.
+This project can detect the face and eye of the user from web camera.
+Created using OpenCV